tinymce/tinymce-docs/get-started/system-requirements.md

 We're pleased to introduce TinyMCE mobile, available in version 4.7.

 TinyMCE mobile is designed to run on iOS Safari and Android Chrome.
-You'll find a streamlined interface, while keeping the most common touch interactions easily to hand.
+You'll find a streamlined interface while keeping the most common touch interactions easily to hand.
 We tested mobile on the following platforms:

 | OS        | Browser | Device       |
 |:---------:|:-------:|:------------:|